zwang266/Ford-GoBike-System-Dataset-Analysis/README.md

 13. **The durations of subscribers among the week don't change a lot on average.
 The durations of subscribers at weekends are higher.**
 14. The age and duration of subscribers are intensely distributed in the lower left of the plot: 20-35 year old, 3-15 minutes.
 The age and duration of subscribers are sparsely distributed.

-## Key Insights for Presentation

-1. The riding frequency is higher on weekdays, and has it peak at 8-9am and 16-18pm.
-2. There are two peaks in the Start Hour-Duration heat map, one between 8-10 am and the other between 16-18pm.
-The duration of both peaks are 5-10 minutes.
-It indicates that the most users choose to use sharing bikes to commute, with a 5-10-minute travel distance.
-3. The durations of subscribers among the week don't change a lot on average.
-The durations of subscribers at weekends are higher.